miriamzisook/program-of-study/_projects/a-test-project.md

 ---
 layout: project
-title: Fake Project 1
+title: Mistakes Were Made
-subtitle: This is a test project!
+subtitle: a blog exploring imperfections and mistakes in craft
-image: "images/potatoes.jpg"
+image: "images/blogPage.png"
 color: "green"
 ---

-This is yet another test project, with much more to sya about it and images and stuff!
+This is where I will write about and link to the blog!